-With our leader, coach or volunteer opportunities, you can try something new, take sport to the local community, or want to develop your coaching skills.
+With our sports leadership and coaching opportunities you can try something new, take sport to the local community, or develop your coaching skills.

 Members of the squad develop a personal action plan supported by services such as nutrition advice, physiotherapy, subsidised training equipment and a programme of high-performance workshops.

 Students' Union sporting opportunities

 The Students' Union oversees more than 70 sport and health clubs, with an overall membership of over 4,000 people.

 This means plenty of opportunities to play sport at University representative level, in the intramural programme, or as part of Bristol SU's Get Active (the University's B:Active campus) scheme.

-Getting involved is also a great way to meet new people; clubs organise various social events in addition to training and competitions.
+Getting involved is also a great way to meet new people and settle into university life through the activities and social events that clubs organise.